LeviNeely/Portfolio/README.md

 MallocImplementation: A self-implemented malloc() and free() replacement coded in C++.
 Tested and shown to be only ~30x slower than the builtin malloc() and free().

+MathematicalScriptingApp: This is an app developed with Qt and written in C++.
+It has the possibility to parse input text, interpret that text, or print it in a more visually pleasing way.

 PacManPathFinder: A graph-based pathfinding Java program that takes in a maze and finds the shortest path to the destination.

 QuickSortAndMergeSort: QuickSort and MergeSort implementation in Java that compares and contrasts the two implementations.